Ho Chi Minh’s Mausoleum

 One Pillar Pagoda

 The One Pillar Pagoda was originally built by the Emperor Ly Thai Tong who ruled from 1028 to 1054.
 According to the annals, the...

 The Ho Chi Minh Mausoleum Complex is an important place of pilgrimage for many Vietnamese.
 A traffic-free area of botanical gardens ,...

 Ho Chi Minh Museum

 The huge concrete Soviet-style Ho Chi Minh Museum is a triumphalist monument dedicated to the life of the founder of modern Vietnam and...

 Ho Chi Minh’s Mausoleum information

 In the tradition of Lenin, Stalin and Mao, Ho Chi Minh’s Mausoleum is a monumental marble edifice.
 Contrary to his desire for a simple cremation, the mausoleum was constructed from materials gathered from all over Vietnam between 1973 and 1975.
 Set deep in the bowels of the building in a glass sarcophagus is the frail, pale body of Ho Chi Minh.
-The mausoleum is closed for about two months each year while his embalmed body goes to Russia for maintenance.
+The mausoleum is usually closed from 4 Sep to 4 Nov while his embalmed body goes to Russia for maintenance.